 Watercourse identification map

-The watercourse identification map will help you determine what authorisations you’ll need to take water or undertake other activities covered by the Water Act 2000.
+The watercourse identification map in the Queensland Globe will help you determine what authorisations you’ll need to take water or undertake other activities covered by the Water Act 2000.

 The map will help you distinguish between: